-Charts in the Intel® Trace Analyzer are graphical or alphanumerical diagrams that are parameterized with a time interval, a process grouping and a function grouping (see Section 8.2) and an optional filter.
+Charts in the Intel® Trace Analyzer are graphical or alphanumerical diagrams that are parameterized with a time interval, a process grouping and a function grouping (see the section called "Aggregation") and an optional filter.
 Together they define the structure in which data is presented and the amount of data to be displayed.